obscure-com/ti_keychain/mobile/android/documentation/index.md

-# keychain Module
+# keychainmodule Module

 ## Description

 TODO: Enter your module description here

-## Accessing the keychain Module
+## Accessing the keychainmodule Module

 To access this module from JavaScript, you would do the following:

-	var keychain = require("com.obscure.keychain");
+	var keychainmodule = require("com.obscure.keychain");

-The keychain variable is a reference to the Module object.
+The keychainmodule variable is a reference to the Module object.

 ## Reference